IEP Evaluation Process in Maryland

 What Maryland Requires

-Evaluations must be comprehensive, cover all areas of suspected disability, and use technically sound, validated instruments administered by trained personnel (COMAR 13A.05.01.05B; 34 CFR 300.304).
+Evaluations must be comprehensive, cover all areas of suspected disability, and use technically sound, validated instruments administered by trained personnel in accordance with producer instructions (COMAR 13A.05.01.05(B); 34 CFR 300.304(b)–(c)).

-The evaluation must include parent input, teacher input, observations, and a review of existing data before determining whether new assessments are needed (34 CFR 300.305(a)).
+The evaluation must include parent input, teacher input, observations, a review of existing data, and any new assessments needed (34 CFR 300.305(a)).

 Key Timelines